JamBrain/DairyBox/readme.md

 ## Setup Part 1: DairyBox
 * Clone the DairyBox repo.
   * **EXAMPLE:** `git clone https://github.com/povrazor/dairybox.git ludumdare` where `ludumdare` is the directory you plan to work out of.
   * **NOTE:** DairyBox is the toolchain.
 For convenience, we use GIT to download and install it.
-Most people don't need a Fork of DairyBox, and it's easier to update everyone
+Most people don't need a Fork of DairyBox.
+Upgrades are MUCH simpler if you don't.
 * **DO NOT** do a `vagrant up` yet.
 We have one more step...

 ## Setup Part 2: Source